Overseas learning experiences:

 Overseas learning experiences are available for teachers, school leaders and students in Victorian schools.
 Overseas delegations visit Victoria to deepen their understanding of Victorian education policy and practice.

-The Department runs international delegation programs for international visitors that include school visits.
+We run international delegation programs for international visitors that include school visits.

 Resource eBook for schools